-Salaries for Band 5 under the NHS Agenda for Change (AfC) Pay Rates (the entry point for graduate nurses) start at £21,388, rising to £27,901.
+Fully qualified nurses start on salaries of £21,692 rising to £28,180 on Band 5 of the NHS Agenda for Change Pay Rates.
 Salaries in London attract a high-cost area supplement.

 Payments for unsocial hours are made to NHS staff.
-For example, time plus 60% is paid for working on Sundays and public holidays.
-Details of pay for unsocial hours in the private sector may vary.
-Contact individual providers for details.
+Details of pay for unsocial hours in the private sector may vary so contact employers for information.

-The NHS offers an average salary scheme for new members of staff.
-Nurses employed outside the NHS may not have the same terms in relation to pension provision, sickness or maternity leave benefits, but may be offered other incentives such as private health insurance or, occasionally, a company car for senior roles.
+The NHS offers a pension scheme, sickness and maternity benefits.
+Nurses employed outside the NHS may not have the same terms in relation to pension provision or benefits, but may be offered other incentives such as private health insurance or, occasionally, a company car for senior roles.

-Working hours in hospitals typically include regular unsocial hours.
-There is increasing scope for 9am - 5pm working, not only in the community and in specialist units and clinics, but also in industry and commerce.
+Shift work is carried out in hospitals, which includes regular unsocial hours.
+There is increasing scope for 9am to 5pm working in other locations, not only in the community and in specialist units and clinics, but also in industry and commerce.

 Flexible working has become available as a means of retaining staff, but tends to vary according to whether there are nurse shortages.
 Currently, workforce levels are stable.

 The environment and working conditions vary between hospitals and wards.
 You might be looking after many different patients on a ward, or one or two patients in intensive care or on a high dependency unit.
 Alternatively, you could work on your own in patients' homes.

 Career breaks and retraining opportunities are often available.

 Freelance work is possible through agencies or as a private nurse or, for senior nurses, as a consultant.

 Opportunities exist in most major towns and cities.
 In rural areas, opportunities are more limited.